rebelsky/sams-assorted-musings-reflections/adrienne-squier.md

-Grinnellians you should know (or know about): Adrienne Squier
+Grinnellians you should know (or know about): Adrienne Hardin
 =============================================================

 *Part of an ongoing series about the people who inhabit or have